eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 A [link](http://example.com).
 ```

 Of course, you could use *Microsoft Word* or another word processor to write content and save as HTML.
 I have already been quite accustomed to Markdown thanks to GitHub and I find it at least as convenient as clicking buttons to format text.
-One thing I believe for sure is that Markdown is quicker to pick up than pure HTML because Markdown is a lot more intuitive to read and write for us, humans.
+One thing I believe for sure is that Markdown is quicker to pick up than pure HTML because Markdown is a lot more intuitive to read and write for us humans.

 Comment below on your experiences of making your own website.
 Did you use WordPress?
 If you're following this as a guide, feel free to get in touch for any clarifications.

+---

+**Update** 27/03/2021: I now use [Google Domains](https://domains.google/) as my registrar instead of hover.com.
+They allow free email forwarding to a single email address.
+The caveat is no PayPal so you have to remember to update your payment card before it expires.